 “However, with the help of the Church, grace through the sacraments and the Mass we can learn to see in 3D and things really start to pop UP.” ~Regular Joan

 Experiencing God is 4D and so it takes all those things and the Holy Spirit to get beyond the point of only seeing in 2D.
-Sometimes, I know that I am only seeing things in 2D, I feel myself going through the motions in Mass or prayer and have to force my eyes to stay focused.
-And sometimes even then I don’t really see or feel God, but because I’ve seen Him before I know He’s there.
+Just like with human eyes some people naturally have better depth perception than others!
+At times, more often than I like to admit, I know that I am only seeing the Mass in 2D, I feel myself going through the motions and have to force my eyes to refocus and stay focused.
+And even then I don’t really see or feel God, but because I know despite my perception the reality is Jesus is with us.
 The people who leave the Church leave because it always looked flat and felt flat.
 God reveals Himself, but we must seek; He laid down a banquet when He laid down His life, but we have to sit at the table and feed ourselves.

 When life-or-death hard times hit our family a few years ago having a strong personal relationship with Jesus and his Church was a treasure beyond price.
 Christianity isn’t a nice philosophy or a set of morals it is a physical and spiritual bond between a living God and His children.
 Your mother knows you love her, but be sure at least one day of the year to show her.
 Adore her, tell her you’re sorry for “those times” growing up, and thank her in a way you know she would like.
 And may this outpouring of love for your mother illustrate how we must also offer to God our adoration, contrition, and thanksgiving in a way He appreciates by participating in the “greatest prayer” the celebration of the Mass.

 PS.
 If you do feel Mass is a bit dry or 2D, here is a short article by Jeff Cavins that should wet your tongue and make it pop! http://rediscover.archspm.org/rediscover_news/greatest-prayer-church/